ivanadelcarmen/weighted-decision-matrix/README.md

 pyuic6.exe ui/matrix.ui -o ui/scripts/matrix_ui.py # Example with the matrix window
 ```

-All icon resources are loaded dynamically using the `resource_path()` utility function defined in `utils.py`, which resolves absolute paths relative to the `src` directory during development and relative to PyInstaller's temporary directory when the application is packaged as an executable using that library, if the user wishes to do so.
+All icon resources are loaded dynamically using the `resource_path()` utility function defined in `utils.py`, which resolves absolute paths relative to the `src` directory during development.

 #